mikhailknyazev/automation-samples/README.md

 After running this command, you will have two files in the `~/.ssh/` directory:

 * `automation-samples`: This is the private key file.
 Keep this file secure and never share it with anyone.
 * `automation-samples.pub`: This is the public key file.
 You can share this key with remote systems that you want to access using SSH.
+Our scripts will automatically install it into the "sample Data Centre" EC2 instances.

-Remember to use the correct key names in your terraform script [variables.tf](./sample-infra/variables.tf).
+Remember to use the correct key names in your terraform file [variables.tf](./sample-infra/variables.tf).
 In our case, the values are:
 * `~/.ssh/automation-samples` for variable `ssh_pair_private_key`
 * `~/.ssh/automation-samples.pub` for variable `ssh_pair_public_key`